History of Tebay services

 In November 2006 the BBC's 'The Money Programme' loved Tebay's food but hated the prices that came with it.

 Holiday Which? also loved Tebay, and in 2006 they chose it as the best service station in Britain.
+They said their decision was clinched by the local produce sold in the shop, and that Tebay "is the closest the motorway network comes to Harrods food hall".

 The services were inspected by The AA on 3 and 4 April 2004 and it went against the general opinion of Tebay.
 These are their results: